easyhard-io/hayekjs/README.md

     a commercial license.
 Buying such a license is mandatory as soon as you develop commercial activities involving the HayekJS software without disclosing the source code of your own applications.
-    These activities include: shipping HayekJS with a closed source product.

     For more information, please contact EasyHard.io
     - contact@easyhard.io